-- (1) A manufacturer may, by a written mandate, appoint an authorised representative. - (2) The mandate allows the authorised representative to do at least the following: - 1) to keep the EC declaration of conformity and the technical documentation at the disposal of the regulatory authority during the term specified in subsection 14 (3) of this Act;

-2) further to a request from the market supervision authority, provide the authority with all the information and - documentation necessary to demonstrate the conformity of a product; - 3) cooperate with the market supervision authority, at their request, on any action taken to eliminate the risks posed by products covered by their mandate. - (3) The functions of authorised representatives do not include the obligations specified in subsection 14 (1) of this Act or drawing up technical documentation.
+- (1) A manufacturer may, by a written mandate, appoint an authorised representative. - (2) The mandate allows the authorised representative to do at least the following: - i) to keep the EC declaration of conformity and the technical documentation at the disposal of the regulatory authority during the term specified in subsection 3 of § 14 of this Act; - 2) further to a request from the market supervision authority, provide the authority with all the information and documentation necessary to demonstrate the conformity of a product; - 3) cooperate with the market supervision authority, at their request, on any action taken to eliminate the risks posed by products covered by their mandate. - (3) The functions of authorised representatives do not include the obligations specified in subsection 1 of § 14 of this Act or drawing up technical documentation.